Matrix Decomposition and Applications: Other Forms, Connecting Eigenvalue Decomposition*

-\paragraph{Backward implication} Suppose $\bA$ is diagonalizable.
-That is, there exists a nonsingular matrix $\bP$ and a diagonal matrix $\bD$ such that $\bA =\bP\bD\bP^{-1} $. $\bA$ and $\bD$ are similar matrices such that they have the same eigenvalues (Lemma~\ref{lemma:eigenvalue-similar-matrices}, p.~\pageref{lemma:eigenvalue-similar-matrices}), same algebraic multiplicities, and geometric multiplicities (Corollary~\ref{corollary:multipli-similar-matrix}, p.~\pageref{corollary:multipli-similar-matrix}).
-It can be easily verified that a diagonal matrix has equal algebraic multiplicity and geometric multiplicity such that $\bA$ is a simple matrix. \end{proof}
+Conversely, suppose $\bA$ is diagonalizable.
+That is, there exists a nonsingular matrix $\bP$ and a diagonal matrix $\bD$ such that $\bA =\bP\bD\bP^{-1} $.
+Then $\bA$ and $\bD$ are similar matrices, and therefore they have the same eigenvalues (Proposition~\ref{proposition:eigenvalue-similar-matrices}), the same algebraic multiplicities, and the same geometric multiplicities (Corollary~\ref{corollary:multipli-similar-matrix}).
+It can be readily verified that a diagonal matrix has equal algebraic and geometric multiplicities.
+Therefore, $\bA$ is a simple matrix. \end{proof}

-\begin{remark}[Equivalence on Diagonalization] From Theorem~\ref{theorem:independent-eigenvector-theorem} (p.~\pageref{theorem:independent-eigenvector-theorem}) that any eigenvectors corresponding to different eigenvalues are linearly independent, and Remark~\ref{remark:geometric-mul-meaning} (p.~\pageref{remark:geometric-mul-meaning}) that the geometric multiplicity is the dimension of the eigenspace.
-We realize, if the geometric multiplicity is equal to the algebraic multiplicity, the eigenspace can span the whole space $\real^n$ if matrix $\bA\in \real^{n\times n}$.
-So the above Lemma is equivalent to claim that if the eigenspace can span the whole space $\real^n$, then $\bA$ can be diagonalizable. \end{remark}
+From Theorem~\ref{theorem:independent-eigenvector-theorem}, which states that any eigenvectors corresponding to different eigenvalues are linearly independent, and Remark~\ref{remark:geometric-mul-meaning}, which explains that the geometric multiplicity is the dimension of the corresponding eigenspace, we can conclude the following: if, for a matrix $\bA\in \real^{n\times n}$, the geometric multiplicity is equal to the algebraic multiplicity (for all eigenvalues), the eigenspaces can span the entire space $\real^n$.
+Hence, the above lemma equivalently claims that if the eigenspaces span the entire space $\real^n$, then $\bA$ can be diagonalized.

-\begin{corollary} A square matrix $\bA$ with linearly independent eigenvectors is a simple matrix.
-Or if $\bA$ is symmetric, it is also a simple matrix. \end{corollary} From the eigenvalue decomposition in Theorem~\ref{theorem:eigenvalue-decomposition} (p.~\pageref{theorem:eigenvalue-decomposition}) and the spectral decomposition in Theorem~\ref{theorem:spectral_theorem} (p.~\pageref{theorem:spectral_theorem}), the proof is trivial for the above corollary.
+\begin{corollary} A square matrix $\bA$ is considered simple if it has a complete set of linearly independent eigenvectors.
+Alternatively, any symmetric matrix $\bA$ also qualifies as a simple matrix by definition. \end{corollary} The proof of this corollary follows directly from the eigenvalue decomposition given in Theorem~\ref{theorem:eigenvalue-decomposition} and the spectral theorem presented in Theorem~\ref{theorem:spectral_theorem}.

-Now we are ready to show the second form of the spectral decomposition. \begin{theoremHigh}[Spectral Decomposition: The Second Form] A \textbf{simple matrix} $\bA \in \real^{n\times n}$ can be factored as a sum of a set of idempotent matrices
+We now present an alternative expression for the spectral decomposition: \begin{theoremHigh}[Spectral decomposition: the second form] For a \textbf{simple matrix} $\bA \in \real^{n\times n}$, it can be expressed as a weighted sum of idempotent matrices:

-where $\lambda_i$ for all $i\in \{1,2,\ldots, n\}$ are eigenvalues of $\bA$ (duplicate possible), and also known as the \textit{spectral values} of $\bA$.
-Specifically, we have the following properties: